shabicreations033/AI-Smart-Warehouse-and-Delivery-Management-System/README.md

 - **Dashboard Impersonation:** Admins can view the full Manager Dashboard to see the application from a manager's perspective.

 ### 🛡️ Security Features
+- **Unified Authentication with Passport.js:** Manages all user authentication, providing a single, secure system for session management.
+- **Multiple Login Strategies:**
+  - **Local Strategy:** Securely handles traditional email and password logins.
+  - **OAuth 2.0 Strategy:** Allows users to securely log in or register with their Google account.
 - **Secure Password Hashing:** Uses `bcrypt.js` to securely hash and salt all user passwords before storing them in the database.
-- **Server-Side Session Management:** Employs `express-session` to maintain user login state securely.
-Session data is stored on the server, and a secure, HTTP-only cookie is sent to the client.
+- **Role Selection for New OAuth Users:** First-time users signing in via Google are prompted to select their role, preventing unauthorized access and ensuring a smooth onboarding flow.
-- **Input Validation & Sanitization:** Uses `express-validator` to validate and sanitize all user inputs (e.g., on registration and login) to prevent common vulnerabilities like XSS attacks and ensure data integrity.
+- **Input Validation & Sanitization:** Uses `express-validator` to validate and sanitize all user inputs (e.g., on registration) to prevent common vulnerabilities like XSS attacks.
-- **Route Protection (Authorization):** A robust middleware system (`authMiddleware.js`) protects all sensitive routes, ensuring they are only accessible to authenticated users with the correct role (e.g., Admin-only, Manager-only).
+- **Route Protection (Authorization):** A robust middleware system (`authMiddleware.js`) protects all sensitive routes, ensuring they are only accessible to authenticated users with the correct role.
 - **Environment Variables:** All sensitive information (database URIs, secret keys, API keys) is stored securely in `.env` files and is not hard-coded.

 ---